CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 | 500 MB/s/TB       | 	$0.170                                  | 	$0.340/month |                   |
 | 1,000 MB/s/TB     |   $0.300                                  | 	$0.600/month | .0008333/hour     |

-??? is this the storage pricing that is used on parallel cluster?
+???
+1,000 MB/s/TB is this the tier of the storage pricing that is used on parallel cluster?

 Cost example: